Miaxos/roster/docs/cmd_list.md

 # Redis Compatibility Commands list

+It only shows which commands are present in the code, not if the command is properly working yet.

+If a command is not properly working, feel free to check the associated issue of the command or open an issue.

 - [ ] ACL CAT
 - [ ] ACL DELUSER
 - [ ] ACL DRYRUN